 Ensure the content, tone, overall regulatory focus, and timeliness of inspection reports are appropriate and support agency goals.

-05.04 Office of
+05.04 Vogtle Project Office, Office of Nuclear Reactor Regulation (NRR)

 a.
 Provide interpretations and support for information contained in this IMC.